‘It’s a Great Feeling’

 In 1975, just months after emigrating from India and starting at Soda Creak mill near Williams Lake, BC, Surinderpal became the first non-white person in the mill’s history, he believes, who was allowed to touch mobile equipment.
 On a chance opportunity from the then owner to drive the log loader into the mill, Surinderpal did it.
 And he did a good job.

 “I felt it was a great honour, to change the culture without fighting it.
-I proved that people of my ethnic background can do any job when they are given the opportunity,” says Surinderpal, who went on to operate several machines before taking an electrical apprenticeship, becoming head electrician and later electrical lead hand.
+I proved that people of my ethnic background can do any job when they are given the opportunity,” says Surinderpal, who went on to operate several machines before taking an electrical apprenticeship, becoming an electrical chargehand at Soda Creek.
 He still works at the mill.